MaartenBloemen/GoogleFaceScraper/README.md

 # GoogleFaceScraper
 A Google image scraper to collect a cleaned and labeled face dataset to train face recognition models.
-You will need a pretrained model for this to work.
+You will need a pretrained model for this project to work.
 You can either use a text file containing names of use the integrated IMDB name scraper to make the script fully automatic.

 In the output folder a text file will be created, containing links to all scraped images and the date they were scraped.